 Furthermore, the site selection process incorporates the mandatory Mobile Phone Base Station Deployment Code (C564:2011) activities which are undertaken in order to justify the proposed location of the subject site (specifically sections 4.1, 4.2 and 8 of the Deployment Code).
 Such considerations include preparation of a "traffic light model" and assessment against the Deployment Code's precautionary approach provisions.

 A number of potential candidate sites are usually considered when selecting the most appropriate site for the infrastructure.
-In this instance two potential candidates were identified.
-These are detailed in Figure 1 below as Candidate C and Candidate F.
+In this instance four potential candidates were identified.

-Figure 1: Potential Candidate Locations (source: Google Earth 2017)
+Figure 1: Potential Candidate Locations (source: Google Earth 2018)